covid-19-au/covid-19-au.github.io/README.md

 * the overall affected cases in each state;
 * the trend of affected cases;
 * tweets and news about COVID-19;
-* the map location of patitent's trace, and hospitals which can carry out COVID-19 tests;
+* the map location of patients' trace, and hospitals which can carry out COVID-19 tests;
 * the flights with confirmed cases; and
 * basic knowledge about COVID-19.